KovalevDima/ClickHaskell/ClickHaskell-tables/README.md

 # ClickHaskell-tables
 DSL for describing tables

-Used by ClickHaskell-operations for safe generating select/insert queries
+Used by ClickHaskell-generics for safe generating select/insert queries